 A Port is a logical number assigned to a process running on Linux.
-Port can be defined as an integer number between 0 to 65535.
+The port can be defined as an integer number between 0 to 65535.
 Ports with numbers 0–1023 are called system or well-known ports, while ports with numbers 49152-65535 are called dynamic, private, or ephemeral ports.
-If you are a Linux system administrator then you should have the knowledge to find out which ports are open and running on a remote system.
+If you are a Linux system administrator, you should know which ports are open and running on a remote system.
 There are several ways to find an open port on Linux.

 Find Open Port Using Netcat Command

-Netcat is a Linux command-line utility used to read and write data across network connections using TCP or UDP protocol.
+Netcat is a Linux command-line utility that reads and writes data across network connections using TCP or UDP protocol.
 It also allows us to find open ports on a remote Linux system.

 By default, the Netcat utility is not included in the Linux system.
 You will need to install it manually using the package manager.